LekanO/Measmerize/README.md

 We are not looking for a brute force implementation, but a solution that demonstrates your understanding of the problem statement and data model in tandem with the points above

-When you are ready to submit your assessment, please email the team to let us know:

-- nasimi.mamedov@measmerize.com

-## Programming Languages

 Please implement your solution in your preferred language from the below:

 - JavaScript